This is version 4.0.0 of the POL Configurator.]

 I have had reports that the install creator I use to make the POL Configurator Installer being blocked by antivirus and anti-malware software with some antivirus programs.
 I am reasonably certain that my install creator is clean as not every antivirus program blocks it but because it does get blocked by some antivirus software I am providing a ZIP file of the program and supporting files.
 When unzipping this to an existing installation of the Configurator make sure that you tell your OS or ZIP file manager to overwrite all files.

-When you first launch it you will get a pop-up box that warns you about a caveat you need to be aware of.
+When you first launch it you will get a pop-up box with a warning notification of which you need to be aware.
 The warning is repeated at least twice in the instructions and I will repeat it again below.